aws-samples/aws-hpc-tutorials/content/05-aws-batch-and-lambda/introduction/index.en.md

 weight : 10
 ---

-This workshop is created to demonstrate how large-scale Monte Carlo simulations can be done with the elastic infrastructure using AWS Batch.
-In the meantime, smaller workload requiring fast turnaround can also be done timely with near identical application code using AWS Lambda.
-The same infrastructure can be deployed to a second region optionally to meet compliance and resilience requirements.
+In this workshop, you will experiment how to run large-scale Monte Carlo simulations with the elastic infrastructure using AWS Batch.
+In the meantime, you will use AWS Lambda to run smaller workload requiring fast turnaround with the same container image used for AWS Batch.
+You can also choose to deploy the same infrastructure to a second region with the same procedure to meet compliance and resilience requirements.

 ![Architecture](/images/batch-lambda/Loosely-coupled.png)